go140point6/xahl-info/setup-xahaud-node.md

 ## Get certs to use with the reverse proxy

 In DNS, create a host (A) record pointing to your IP address.
 Create 2 CNAME records pointing to your host record.
-For example, if you domain is mydomain.com and IP is 111.111.111.111:
+For example, if you domain is EXAMPLE.com and IP is 111.111.111.111:
-- Host record: xah-mainnet01 pointing to 111.111.111.111
+- Host record: xahl pointing to 111.111.111.111
-- CNAME record: rpc-xah-mainnet pointing to xah-mainnet01.mydomain.com
+- CNAME record: rpc pointing to xahl.EXAMPLE.com
-- CNAME record: wss-xah-mainnet pointing to xah-mainnet01.mydomain.com
+- CNAME record: wss pointing to xahl.EXAMPLE.com

 Note: ensure DNS propagation before moving on.